Visual Planning: Let's Think Only with Images: Visual Planning via Reinforcement Learning

 where \( \mathcal{D} \) is the prefix distribution and \( \rho^{(k)} = \frac{\pi_\theta(\hat{v}_{i+1}^{(k)} \mid v_{\leq i})}{\pi_{\theta_{\text{old}}}(\hat{v}_{i+1}^{(k)} \mid v_{\leq i})} \) is the importance sampling ratio.

 \rparagraph{Reward Design} Unlike discrete actions or text tokens, visual outputs are sparse, high-dimensional, and not easily decomposable into interpretable units.
 In our visual planning framework, the challenge is even more specific: whether the generated visual state can correctly reflect the intended planning action.
-Therefore, the reward design focus on the progress toward the goal while validating the actions with constraints.
-To interpret the intended action that connects the current state \( v_i \) to a generated candidate state \( \hat{v}_{i+t}^{(k)} \), we define a \textit{state-action parsing function} $\mathcal{P}: \mathcal{V} \times \mathcal{V} \rightarrow \mathcal{A} \cup \mathcal{E}$, where $\mathcal{A}$ denotes the set of \emph{valid} actions, and $\mathcal{E}$ is the set of \emph{invalid} transitions, such as a violation of physical constraints of the environment.
-Formally,
+Consequently, our reward design emphasizes both adherence to environment constraints (validity of state transitions) and progress toward the goal.